robphoenix/bordeltabernacle.github.io/_posts/2015-12-31-notes-on-elixir-pattern-matching.md

 Python.
 Let's run through it.  `a` is easily matched to a list.
 The pattern `[x, y, z]` is then able to match `a` as both represent the same data structure, a list of 3 values.
-In the process of the match, `x`, `y` & `z` are bound to the respective literal values.
+In the process of the match, `x`, `y` & `z` are bound to their respective literal values.
 This process is more obvious in the next pattern-match.
 Also notice that, due to the immutable nature of data in Elixir, the values of `x`, `y` & `z` have not changed even though `a` has been re-bound.